 What are the steps for obtaining a Restricted Registration Certificate?

-- The Resident must find and be offered a contract for work, pending receipt of a RR certificate.
+- The Resident must find and be offered a contract for work, pending receipt of an RR Certificate.

 - The Resident must then complete the academic application form found on the website for the Restricted Registration Program at www.rrapp.ca.

-- The resident completes the CPSO Application and submits it directly to the College along with the registration fee.
+- Concurrently, the Resident will complete the CPSO Application and submit it directly to the CPSO.

 - Once all documentation is received, the CPSO will review the application at a scheduled Registration Committee meeting.